charlyknz/HostParasite/README.md

 Host_BayesianAnalysis.R: Bayesian analysis for host data.

-Parasite_BayesianAnalysis.R: Bayesian analysis for parasite data.
+Parasite_BayesianAnalysis2.R: Bayesian analysis for parasite data.
 ###

 List of datafiles used for analysis: